 Fleur Olby's photography began with a love of Nature and the desire to convey detail in essence of its form.
-Evolving from a rural childhood in Yorkshire where she continues to work on her long-term series, 'The Colour Black.'
+Evolving from a rural childhood in Yorkshire where she continues to work on her long-term series, 'The Quiet Scent, from Black.'
 About the connection with Nature, linking childhood memory to the present through sense and place.

 Olby established as a still life photographer in London (1993) - at the time working for editorial, design and advertising clients.